Mike-McDonnell/Nebulus/README.md

 Nebulus is an ASP.NET SeviceBus messaging system developed by NUPHASE Logic, LLC as an example project.

-This project is example of a partly developed system.
-That has not gone through a traditional validation and security assessment phase.
+This project is example of a system in devlopment that has not gone through a traditional validation and security assessment phase.
 This project’s intended purpose is to be used as an example of implementing the Security Development Lifecycle (SDL).